Students' Union Relationship Agreement

 The Union’s charitable objects are the advancement of education of students1 at Cardiff University for the public benefit by: promoting the interests and welfare of students at Cardiff University during their course of study and representing, supporting and advising students; being the recognised representative channel between students and Cardiff University and any other external bodies; and providing social, cultural, sporting and recreational activities and forums for discussions and debate for the personal development of its students.

 2. Strategic partnership

-Principle: The University and the Union work in partnership to inform the development of each other’s strategic directions.
+Principle: The University and the Union work in partnership to inform the development and implementation of mutually supportive strategic plans.

 The University and the Union have strategic plans which aim to enhance the education and experience of all students at the University.
 The Elected Officers and Union staff meet regularly with University staff at all levels in a range of formal and informal settings to further their respective strategic objectives.

 The Union reports its activities and identifies areas of concern through regular reports to the University Council and in meetings with University staff at all levels.
 The Union’s elected President and the appointed Chief Executive meet regularly with the University’s Vice Chancellor and Chief Operating Officer respectively, and the University’s senior staff meet regularly with the Union’s Elected Officers.

 The University organises an annual induction for the Union’s Elected Officers for the purpose of communicating the University’s structures, governance, priorities and projects.
 The induction also aims to establish relationships and provide a forum for discussing areas of mutual interest.